 What is an HVAC contractor?

 Not every HVAC contractor may have the same focus, skill set, and experience.
-Although HVAC contractors can provide services in the following 3 categories.: heating, air conditioning and ventilation, some technicians will specialize more in each category, other contractors will only provide services either to residential costumers or commercial owners.
-There are also HVAC contractors that specialize in a specific type of equipment such as water-based heating system or solar-based heating system.
+Although HVAC contractors can provide services in the following 3 categories: heating, air conditioning, and ventilation, some technicians will specialize more in one specific category, other contractors will only provide services either to residential customers or commercial owners.
+There are also HVAC contractors that specialize in a specific type of equipment such as a water-based heating system or solar-based heating system.

-Routine maintenance is usually done by newly licensed HVAC technicians.
-Repair of heating and cooling systems should be done by more experienced and trained technicians, and if the technician has proven himself to have many years of experience, not to mention with a variety of skills, furnace or air conditioning installation will be their expertise.
+Routine maintenance is commonly done by HVAC technicians new to the field.
+Repair of heating and cooling systems is typically done by more experienced and well-trained technicians, and if the technician has proven himself to have many years of experience, not to mention a variety of skills, furnace or air conditioning installation will likely be their expertise.

-In addition, HVAC contractors typically give advice to customers to help them decide which equipment to buy for their heating, cooling and air quality at home and for their business.
-They may also serve as consultants on how to manage electrical bills, improving your home’s or business’s insulation and more.
+In addition, HVAC contractors typically give advice to customers to help them decide which equipment to buy for their heating, and cooling, systems at home, and or for their business.
+They may also serve as consultants on how to manage electrical bills, improve your home’s or business’s insulation, and more.

 The 3 specific services that HVAC technicians perform are the following:

 - Maintenance.
 This type of work focuses on inspecting the equipment.
-The technician usually checks the pipes, and tube joints for leakages, thermostat testing, checking of refrigerant levels and refilling it, testing of electrical circuits, an inspection of fans or motors for any defects as well as cleaning and changing air ducts and HVAC air filters.
+The technician usually checks the pipes, and tube joints for leakages, thermostat testing, checking refrigerant levels and refilling them, tests electrical circuits, an inspection of fans or motors for any defects, such as an evaporator coil leak, as well as cleans and changes air ducts and HVAC air filters.

 - Repairs.
 Once the inspection is done, and the problem is detected, the repair should be done next.
-The job involves repairing or replacing worn-out and defective parts of the heating and cooling systems to get it running smoothly again.
-Repairs are often done on an emergency basis especially in summer and winter months.
+The job involves repairing or replacing worn-out and defective parts of the heating and cooling systems to get them running smoothly again.
+Repairs are often done on an emergency basis, especially in the summer and winter months.